danielbanar/openipc-firmware-patches/README.md

 >- Domain or public IP address
 >- Virtual client IP
 >
->Alternatively, you can edit the values directly in the patch file before applying it.
->
 >If you are using PiVPN, you can find these values in your client configuration file, typically located at:
 >
 >```